GoogleCloudPlatform/berglas/README.md

     This will spawn `myapp` with an environment parsed by berglas.

-1. Access data from a specific generation of a secret:
+1. Access data from a specific version/generation of a secret:

+    Using Secret Manager storage:

+    ```text
+    berglas access ${PROJECT_ID}/foo#1
+    my-previous-secret-data
+    ```

+    Using Cloud Storage storage:

     ```text
     berglas access ${BUCKET_ID}/foo#1563925940580201